We love a science experiment that seems like a magic trick, and this activity is one of the best. We’re going to find out how to make hot ice.

 Pour the white vinegar into the pan.

-Once the mixture has reduced down, pour into a jug, cover it and place in a fridge to cool for 1 hour.
+Once the mixture has reduced down, pour it into a jug, cover it and place it in a fridge to cool for 1 hour.

 The great thing is you can remelt the ‘icicles’ to reuse when you want to perform the trick again!
 We put the jug in the microwave for 40 seconds to dissolve the crystals and then placed it back in the fridge for an hour.

 If pouring isn’t working, try warming up your finger and gently touching the surface of the liquid.
 It should start to crystallise from your finger and spread outwards.

 Sodium acetate exists as a supercool liquid in the fridge, meaning that it is in liquid form below its usual freezing point.
 As soon as it is disturbed, it starts to crystallise.
 The crystallisation is an exothermic reaction which is why we call it hot ice!

 Sodium acetate usually freezes at 54oC, but as you have seen can exist in the supercool form below that temperature.

 - Sodium acetate is used in heat packs and hand warmers.
 Heating pads usually have a metal disc in them, which, when clicked, starts the crystallisation process, releasing heat.
 Hand warmers can usually be reused by boiling the pouch to melt the contents.